frontporchio/style-guide/README.md

 ## Building the project

 1. Clone the repo: `git clone https://github.com/frontporchio/style-prototype.git`
-2. Install Dependencies: `npm install`
+2. Install dependencies: `npm install`
-3. Start Server & Compile Sass: `grunt`
+3. Start server & compile Sass: `grunt`
 4. `index.html` will open in your browser

 ## TO DOs:

- - fix svg masks in Firefox [like this](https://css-tricks.com/sketchy-avatars-css-clip-path/)
+- fix svg masks in Firefox ( [like this](https://css-tricks.com/sketchy-avatars-css-clip-path/) )
 - MOAR refactoring
+- element queries
+- document all the things